angelaivy/Sipster/README.md

-# JSCRIPT-310-B-FinalProject-angelaivy
+# Sipster
+## Search, discover, and save your favorite cocktails.

-Final Project for JSCRIPT 310 B Fall 2025
+Final Project for JSCRIPT 310 B Fall 2025.

+A vanilla JavaScript app with Jasmine unit tests.

 Thanks to [TheCocktailDB](https://www.thecocktaildb.com/api.php) for API usage for this project.
-Sipster is not created for commercial use, only for project demo.
+Sipster is not created for production use, only for project demo.

 See [technical spec](technicaldesign.md).